raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         - Git is a software for __tracking changes__ in any set of files, usually used for __coordinating work among programmers__ collaboratively developing source code during software development.
         - Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different systems).
         ---
-        ## Development of git
+        ## Development of Git
-        - Git was originally authored by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
+        - Git was originally authored by Linus Torvalds in 2005 for the development of the Linux kernel, with other kernel developers contributing to its initial development.
         - Distributed version control system
         - [https://git-scm.com/](https://git-scm.com/)
         ---